 Shapiro-Wilk was applied for the normality test due to the sample size being fewer than 50.
 Based on table 6, the significance value in the experimental class was 0.000, and in the control class was 0.898.
-The sig. value in the experimental class was less than $\alpha = 0.05$, which indicates that the data is not normally distributed.
-Therefore, the independent t-test cannot be used and is replaced by a non-parametric Mann-Whitney test.
+The sig. value in the experimental class was less than $\alpha = 0.05$ , which indicates that the data is not normally distributed.
+Therefore, due to the violation of the assumptions required for the independent t-test particularly the assumption of normality the use of this parametric test is deemed inappropriate.
+As a result, the data were analyzed using the non-parametric Mann-Whitney U test, which does not require the assumption of normal distribution and is suitable for comparing differences between two independent groups when the data are not normally distributed.